 Student in Distress

-If you observe a student, who you believe is in distress you should contact the Counseling Center (University Center 338) at 425-4438 or inform the student about the Counseling Center walk in hours from 9:00 a.m. to noon and 1:00p.m. to 3:00p.m.
-Counseling staff will make arrangements to see students in crisis anytime, please call ahead so that we can make arrangements for a staff member to be available.
+If you observe a student, who you believe is in distress you should contact the Counseling Center (located in the University Center 338) at 425-4438 or inform the student about the Counseling Center walk in hours from 9:00 a.m. to noon and 1:00p.m. to 3:00p.m.
+Counseling staff will make arrangements to see students in crisis anytime, please call ahead so that they can make arrangements for a staff member to be available.

 If a situation occurs after business hours, a counselor is available on call and may be reached by contacting Campus Police at 425- HELP (4357).

 If you have consulted with the Counseling staff and the student refuses counseling and continues to exhibit troubling behavior than contact the Dean of Students Office, 425- 4761, to discuss whether or not the student can be required to participate in a mental health assessment given the behaviors exhibited.